 Burns Charest LLP.
 Founded in 2015 by two former Susman Godfrey LLP partners in Dallas and an environmental and complex litigation lawyer in New Orleans, Burns Charest currently serves as lead or co-lead in complex cases throughout the country.
 Burns Charest has two offices, twenty-seven attorneys, and a large staff of paralegals and litigation support specialists.
-Daniel Charest served as a co-lead counsel in the federal takings case relating to flooding during Hurricane Harvey, In re Upstream Addicks and Barker Flood-Control Reservoirs, No. 1:17-cv-09001-CFL, in the U.S. Court of Federal Claims.
+Daniel Charest and Larry Vincent serve as a co-lead counsel in the federal takings case relating to flooding during Hurricane Harvey, In re Upstream Addicks and Barker Flood-Control Reservoirs, No. 1:17-cv-09001-CFL, in the U.S. Court of Federal Claims.

 Irvine & Conner PLLC and Dunbar & Harder, PLLC.
 Attorneys with Irvine & Conner and Dunbar & Harder, PLLC regularly handle technical flooding and drainage cases.
 Charles Irvine served as a co-lead counsel in the federal takings case relating to flooding during Hurricane Harvey, In re Upstream Addicks and Barker Flood-Control Reservoirs, No. 1:17-cv-09001-CFL, in the U.S. Court of Federal Claims.
 And, in addition to being an attorney, Larry Dunbar has been a registered professional engineer in Texas since 1983, and has served as a flood expert witness in that capacity in numerous state and federal judicial and administrative proceedings.